Revised: 22 May 2019

 If an adverse reaction affects 1 person in every 10,000 people taking it, then 9,999 people out of 10,000 are not expected to have that adverse reaction.

-How can I reduce the risk of adverse reactions?
+Reducing the risk of adverse reactions

 • Always take medicines as advised by a pharmacist, doctor or prescriber (eg, some medicines that can cause drowsiness are best taken at night).